Classical Greece: 5th century BC

 This century is essentially studied from the Athenian outlook because Athens has left us more narratives, plays, and other written works than any of the other ancient Greek states.
-From the perspective of Athenian culture in Classical Greece, the period generally referred to as the 5th century BC extends slightly into the 6th century BC.
+From the perspective of Athenian culture in classical Greece, the period generally referred to as the 5th century BC extends slightly into the 6th century BC.
 In this context, one might consider that the first significant event of this century occurs in 508 BC, with the fall of the last Athenian tyrant and Cleisthenes' reforms.
 However, a broader view of the whole Greek world might place its beginning at the Ionian Revolt of 500 BC, the event that provoked the Persian invasion of 492 BC.
 The Persians were defeated in 490 BC.
 A second Persian attempt, in 481–479 BC, failed as well, despite having overrun much of modern-day Greece (north of the Isthmus of Corinth) at a crucial point during the war following the Battle of Thermopylae and the Battle of Artemisium.
 The Delian League then formed, under Athenian hegemony and as Athens' instrument.
 Athens' successes caused several revolts among the allied cities, all of which were put down by force, but Athenian dynamism finally awoke Sparta and brought about the Peloponnesian War in 431 BC.
-After both forces were spent, a brief peace came about; then the war resumed to Sparta's advantage.
-Athens was definitively defeated in 404 BC, and internal Athenian agitations mark the end of the 5th century BC in Greece.
+After both sides were exhausted, a brief peace followed; then the war resumed in Sparta's favor.
+Athens was decisively defeated in 404 BC, and internal unrest marked the end of the 5th century BC in Greece.

 Since its beginning, Sparta had been ruled by a diarchy.
 This meant that Sparta had two kings ruling concurrently throughout its entire history.
 The two kingships were both hereditary, vested in the Agiad dynasty and the Eurypontid dynasty.
 According to legend, the respective hereditary lines of these two dynasties sprang from Eurysthenes and Procles, twin descendants of Hercules.
 They were said to have conquered Sparta two generations after the Trojan War.